huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_vpc_subnet.md

     The value must be a valid IP address and in the subnet segment.
     Changing this parameter creates a new subnet resource.

-* `dns_list` - (Optional, List) An array of DNS name server names used by hosts in this subnet.
+* `dns_list` - (Optional, List) Specifies the DNS server address list of a subnet.
+    These DNS server address must be valid IP addresses.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a resource ID in UUID format.
+* `id` - The resource ID in UUID format.

-* `dhcp_enable` - Specifies whether the DHCP function is enabled for the subnet.
+* `dhcp_enable` - The status of subnet DHCP is enabled or not.

-* `site_info` - Specifies the located information of the iec site.
+* `site_info` - The located information of the iec site.
 It contains area, province and city.

-* `status` - Specifies the status of the subnet.
+* `status` - The status of the subnet.

 ## Timeouts